microsoft/GlobalSecureAccess-Training/website/docs/KnownIssues.md

 **Workaround**: use GPO or Intune to set your DNS search suffix list to the appropriate suffixes.
 **Fix**: coming as part of a new GSA client.

+### Enabling Internet Fordwaring Profile
+If you enable the Internet Access traffic forwarding profile, you should **always enable** the Microsoft traffic profile as well.
+If you only enable the Internet profile, Microsoft traffic will be routed through the Internet Access tunnel, which may result in a suboptimal experience.

+**Workaround**: Enable Microsoft traffic forwarding profile We've done a lot of work to make the Microsoft tunnel highly optimized and performant for Microsoft traffic.
+IA has no such optimizations.
+Source IP restoration doesn't work in the IA tunnel